dabliss/bliss_sd_behavior_2017/README.md

                    save_EP_dog_NM_fits.m
                    save_VP_dog_NM_fits.m

-                   Each of these scripts takes a single argument (k) that uniquely specifies a subject/delay combination.
+                   Each of these scripts takes two arguments: the full path to the top-level directory of the repository and an integer k that uniquely specifies a subject/delay combination.
 This k value is computed as follows:

                    k = (n - 1) * 5 + d,